xBlade58/smart-meter-platform-page/specification/1_SystemOverview/SmartMeterAdapter.md

 #### Configuration of Information

 If additional information (e.g. household size) needs to be added, the SmartMeterAdapter MUST provide an option to configure these details.
 The exact way of reaching this goal is not part of this specification.
+It MAY be possible by using special operational properties for this purpose.

 ### Connecting to the SmartMeter